 How do they affect your credit score?

-Your FICO score will vary depending on the amount of debt you have compared to the amount you are able to borrow.
-The average age of your credit accounts can also influence your credit rating in either direction.
-They will report your on-time payments so after a while you will notice a considerable credit rating boost.
+Your FICO score will vary depending on your debt compared to the amount you can borrow.
+Your credit accounts’ average age can also influence your credit rating in either direction.
+They will report your payments so that you will notice a considerable credit rating boost after a while.

 Will a secured credit card work instead?

-The last answer gives you some insight on why you don’t want to bother signing up for a secured credit card.
-However, if you aren’t happy with any of the no-deposit unsecured cards you should consider the Discover it Secured Card.
-This can be upgraded into an unsecured card and it gives up to 2% in cashback rewards, making it the best cashback secured card around.
+The last answer gives you insight into why you don’t want to bother signing up for a secured credit card.
+However, if you aren’t happy with any of the no-deposit unsecured cards, you should consider Discover it Secured Card.
+This can be upgraded into an unsecured card, and it gives up to 2% in cashback rewards, making it the best cashback secured card around.

 Are prepaid business credit cards a good alternative?

 We mentioned earlier that you might want to consider prepaid business cards instead of no-deposit unsecured.
-The biggest benefit of prepaid cards is the fact that you avoid paying interest altogether.
-If you carry a balance every month instead of paying off your purchases quickly, both secured and unsecured will easily cost a lot.
+The biggest benefit of prepaid cards is that you avoid paying interest altogether.
+If you carry a balance monthly instead of paying it off quickly, both secured and unsecured will cost you a lot.
 While prepaid cards have no reward incentives, they are set up better than most credit cards for business purposes.

-Look at the Bento MasterCard and the PEX VISA prepaid cards.
-They both let you specifically control how much money is loaded, how often a card funds itself, where each cardholder can spend funds (ex. gas stations ‘YES’, restaurants ‘NO’), and much more.
-The administrator of the employee cards can even suspend it(ex. if an employee quits) whenever necessary.
+Look at Bento MasterCard and the PEX VISA prepaid cards.
+They both let you specifically control how much money is loaded, how often the card funds itself, where each cardholder can spend funds (ex. gas stations ‘YES,’ restaurants ‘NO’), and much more.
+The employee cards administrator can even suspend it(ex. if an employee quits) whenever necessary.
 All this can be done remotely, and you can even use an app to control all your employee cards from your cell phone if you go with the PEX VISA card specifically.

 Many like the idea of a prepaid card because they work the same as a credit card, yet they have no APR rate to stress over.
-Another big selling point is the fact that the business owner’s personal credit doesn’t have to be drug through the mud in order to have a business credit line.
 It’s only an unappealing alternative if you need extra financing and you don’t have collateral funds to put up.
 But for those who are just against the idea of a secured card, it’s worth weighing out the benefits and downfalls of a prepaid business credit card.